Overview

 Licensed marriage and family therapist (LMFT)

 These therapists typically emphasize the role of interpersonal and intrapersonal dynamics in mental health and relationships.
 Though marriage and family therapists often provide couples and family therapy, they also work with individuals one-on-one.
-Like many other types of therapists, these professionals can assess, diagnose, and address mental health concerns or disorders with psychotherapy.
+Like many other types of therapists, these professionals can assess, diagnose, and address mental health concerns or disorders with therapy.

 Licensed clinical social worker (LCSW)

 Licensed clinical social workers typically utilize systems theory, which means they view their clients within the framework of their environment.
-In addition to providing psychotherapy, many LCSWs connect clients with additional resources and serve as educators and advocates.
+In addition to providing therapy, many LCSWs connect clients with additional resources and serve as educators and advocates.

 Since therapists are skilled in different areas of mental health, some people see multiple therapists concurrently.
 For example, someone experiencing panic disorder may see a psychologist for individual therapy, a psychiatrist for medication management, and a licensed marriage and family therapist for couples therapy.